 What is the difference between Padel Tennis and Pickleball

 You will inevitably compare Padel and Pickleball.
-However, Pickleball is the fastest growing racket sport in the United States, but Padel is growing globally.
-To what extent do these two concepts overlap with one another?
+While Pickleball is the fastest growing racket sport in the United States, Padel is growing globally.
+To what extent do these two sports overlap with one another?
 Padel vs. Pickleball: what’s the difference?
 Pickleball and Padel may have a superficial resemblance, but they have their origins in two entirely different sports.
-Padel and badminton are the two main ancestors of Pickleball.
+Padel coming from tennis whereas badminton is a closer ancestor of Pickleball.

 These sports may appear similar, but they are quite different from one another.
-One of these topics may pique your interest more than the other once you grasp the differences.
-Look at the differences between these two games.
+Once you grasp the differences one of these topics may pique your interest more than the other.
+So lets look at the differences between these two games.

 Padel Tennis vs. Pickleball

-Paddle tennis, often known as pop tennis, is frequently played outside in an enclosed space to protect safety.
-Indoors, like racquetball, it can also be played.
-Paddle tennis is sometimes referred to as paddleball by some players.
+, often known as pop tennis, is frequently played outside in an enclosed space to protect safety.
+However, like racquetball it can also be played indoors.
+Padel tennis is sometimes referred to as paddleball by some players.

-As with tennis, you can play it in doubles or singles, which allows for simultaneous play by two or four individuals.
-Similar to the last example, scoring is used.
-Identical to tennis, winning the set is also similar.
-Additionally, the National Paddleball Association maintains a website with additional rules.
+As with tennis, you can play it in singles or doubles, which allows for simultaneous play by two or four individuals.
+Similar scoring to lawn tennis is used for winning games and winning the set is also similar.
+The National Paddleball Association also maintains a website with additional rules.